hokru/xopt/README.md

 The goal is to proving a robust optimizer for quantum chemical and semi-empirical method that is suitable for large and complex molecules.

-## Note
+## Notes/Versions
-The version published along H. Kruse, J. Sponer PCCP, 2015,17, 1399-1410 is tagged as version 1.0 and also archived in the 'PCCP2015' branch.
-The current version is under continuous development and no warranty for correctness can be given.
+The current version (2.0 beta) is under continuous development and no warranty for correctness can be given.

+The legacy version (v1.0.1) is published in H. Kruse, J. Sponer PCCP, 2015,17, 1399-1410.

 ## Capabilities